NoLtour/Uni-notes/Electrical and electronic systems/4 AC circuits/3 RL and RC circuits/current divider (AC).md

 >> $I=$ current
 >> $Z=$ [[impedance]]

-If you have a split of more than 2 then you can e
+If you have a split of more than 2 then you can equate multiple branches as a single one.